 - Explore the historical figure of Jesus of Nazareth in the context of first-century ancient culture.

-- Engage in extended study of a topic of your choice – within religion, ethics, philosophy or theology/biblical studies – under the supervision of an expert in the field.
+- Engage in extended study of a topic of your choice – within religion, theology, and culture – under the supervision of an expert in the field.

 Here are some of the varied range of modules we currently offer: